KyleKing/recipes/docs/pasta/dragon_noodles.md

 # Dragon Noodles

-> Found this somewhere, but lost the source!
+> I can't re-locate where I initially found this recipe

 <!-- {cts} rating=1; (User can specify rating on scale of 1-5) -->